jekyll/jekyll/site/_docs/continuous-integration.md

 RVM is a popular Ruby Version Manager (like rbenv, chruby, etc).
 This directive tells Travis the Ruby version to use when running your test script.

 {% highlight yaml %}
+before_script:
+ - chmod +x ./script/cibuild
+{% endhighlight %}

+The build script file needs to have correct executable rights set or Travis will fail with a permission denied error.
+The ``chmod`` command tells the OS it is okay to run the file as an executable.

+{% highlight yaml %}
 script: ./script/cibuild